LoralieFlint/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [ ] relational databases store data in tables using  rows and columns like the format of a spreadsheet.
+Each row represents a single record in the table and is made up of one or more columns.
+While Structured Query Language ( SQL ) is the standard language used to manage relational databases ( RDMS ) and the data within them. this how we interact with the database.

 - [ ] Why do tables need a `primary key`?
+- [ ] because this is the unique id in the table which can also connect other tables with foreign keys

 - [ ] What is the name given to a table column that references the primary key on another table.
+- [ ] foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [ ] we need a table that plays middle man that holds foreign keys that are related to the primary keys on related tables

 ## Minimum Viable Product